SCPDOS/DOS/Docs/dosRef.md

 2) Kernel drivers MUST present at least 5 devices with the driver chain linked as follows:
     CON->AUX->PRN->CLOCK$->Any block or additional character devices.
 3) Kernel drivers MUST be compiled with all their data allocated in the binary.
-4) Kernel drivers MUST NOT make any DOS calls except for 25h and 35h for interrupt installation and 2Ah-2Dh for Date/Time adjustment.
+4) Kernel drivers MUST NOT make any DOS calls except for 25h and 35h for interrupt installation, 30h for version checking and 2Ah-2Dh for Date/Time adjustment.
 5) Kernel drivers MUST indicate the amount of memory they wish to eject using the endptr field of initReqPkt to indicate the first free byte after each driver.
 If there are many drivers in a single linked list, they should all point to the same address; the highest address of all the drivers.
 Returning a value larger than the end of the device driver module is not permitted.
 6) Kernel drivers MUST NOT attempt to allocate more memory than what is linked into the object file.
 No uninitialised data sections may be present in a kernel driver.
 7) Kernel drivers have no command line parameters passed to them.
 They must